TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Sorry to those who it has affected.

 I would like to thank those that reported the issue, those that offered help with testing, and most recently i-ghost and Maniac_34 for helping me test while tracking down the issue.

+New for r178
+Feature: Custom profiles - You can now edit/creat custom setting profiles.
+See InfProfiles folder from the Infinite Heaven .zip

+Option: Filter faces - "Show all","Unique","Head fova mods" - filters the list of faces in the appearance menu
+Fixed: A number of player restriction options not applying - thanks Gambchon for the report.

 New for r177
 Reverted: Menu only print option name on menu up/down.
 Too much of an anoyance for little gain.